If you’re a new parent or a been-there-done-that parent, it’s never too late to start your babies down the path of healthy eating.

 When baby is ready for first bites, many parents choose to make their own baby food.
 You can ensure that only what you want will be going into your sweet baby’s body.

 Pureeing whole foods allows you to control the ingredients and the texture of the food you’re making.
 You can thin purees by adding breast milk or formula.
 And, as your baby gets more teeth, you can make the texture chunkier.
 Buy organic produce whenever possible.
-My go-to guide for organics is the Environmental Working Group’s Shopper’s Guide to Pesticides in Produce.
+My go-to guide for produce is the Environmental Working Group’s Shopper’s Guide to Pesticides in Produce.

 Recipe: Organic Root Vegetable Baby Food